-- Policy objective: the policy objective of the proposed NESMA is considered to be the most appropriate option to achieve the purpose of the RMA.
+• Policy objective: the policy objective of the proposed NESMA is considered to be the most appropriate option to achieve the purpose of the RMA.
 The policy objective is focused on developing a consistent and efficient regional planning framework and supporting sustainable aquaculture within environmental limits.
 Consistent with the purpose of the RMA efficient and consistent processes will provide for the economic and social well-being of the community in general, while ensuring that marine farming continues to sustain the potential of the natural and physical resources of the coastal marine area to meet the needs of future generations, safeguarding the life-supporting capacity of water and ecosystems in the coastal marine area, and avoiding, remedying or mitigating the adverse effects of marine farming on the environment.
-A more consistent and efficient planning framework will set a consistent set of provisions for addressing the environmental effects of existing marine farms, and of changing species on marine farms, and will require comprehensive and consistent management of on-farm biosecurity in relation to those issues and practices that are within the jurisdiction of the RMA. - Other reasonably practicable options: Two main alternatives to the policy objective were considered doing nothing, or undertaking initiatives to build social licence for aquaculture.
-The proposed NESMA was considered the most appropriate option, as it would achieve national consistency in plan provisions and set out an efficient framework for processing considering applications for replacement consent, realignment and change of species on existing marine farms.
+A more consistent and efficient planning framework will set a consistent set of provisions for addressing the environmental effects of existing marine farms, and of the effects of changing species on marine farms.